Skip to main content

 }

-const toolName = getToolNameForButton(button);
+const toolName = toolbarService.getToolNameForButton(button);

 if (!toolGroup || !toolGroup.hasTool(toolName)) {